🚨 Scam Guide · 2026

 How to Avoid

-• Use the official Dubai Taxi app or Careem (local Uber equivalent)
+• Use the official Dubai Taxi app or Careem (local Uber equivalent).

-• Only take taxis from official ranks inside the terminal
+• Only take taxis from official ranks inside the terminal.

-• Uber is also fully operational in Dubai
+• Uber is also fully operational in Dubai.

 Scam #3

-The Gold Souk Fake Weight / Bait-and-Switch
+The Deira Gold Souk Weight Bait-and-Switch

 🔶 Medium